PL21A:

 2019 Arctic Saildrone field campaign: measurements of sea surface salinity and temperature for validation of satellite retrievals (647229)

-Chelle L Gentemann, Farallon Institute, Petaluma, United States, Peter J Minnett, University of Miami, Rosenstiel School of Marine, Atmospheric, and Earth Science, Department of Ocean Sciences, Miami, United States, Michael Steele, Univ Washington, Seattle, United States, Jorge Vazquez, Jet Propulsion Laboratory, Pasadena, United States, Wenquing Tang, NASA Jet Propulsion Laboratory, Pasadena, United States, Jacob Hoyer, Danish Meteorological Institute, National Centre for Climate Research, København Ø, Denmark, Sotirios Skarpalezos, Danish Meteorological Institute, København Ø, Denmark, Chidong Zhang, NOAA Pacific Marine Environmental Laboratory, Seattle, United States, Dongxiao Zhang, CICOES/University of Washington and NOAA/PMEL, Seattle, United States and Richard Jenkins, Saildrone Inc., Alameda, United States
+Chelle L Gentemann, Farallon Institute, Petaluma, United States, Peter J Minnett, University of Miami, Rosenstiel School of Marine, Atmospheric, and Earth Science, Department of Ocean Sciences, Miami, United States, Michael Steele, Univ Washington, Seattle, United States, Jorge Vazquez, NASA Jet Propulsion Laboratory, California Institute of Technology, Pasadena, United States, Wenquing Tang, NASA Jet Propulsion Laboratory, Pasadena, United States, Jacob Hoyer, Danish Meteorological Institute, National Centre for Climate Research, København Ø, Denmark, Sotirios Skarpalezos, Danish Meteorological Institute, København Ø, Denmark, Chidong Zhang, NOAA Pacific Marine Environmental Laboratory, Seattle, WA, United States, Dongxiao Zhang, CICOES/University of Washington and NOAA/PMEL, Seattle, United States and Richard Jenkins, Saildrone Inc., Alameda, United States

 Continental and sea ice melting signature in Arctic sea surface salinity (643588)